Poncelet Triangles: a Theory for Locus Ellipticity: Preliminaries

 \begin{observation} Amongst the 40k+ centers listed on \cite{etc}, about 4.9k triangle centers lie on the Euler line \cite{etc-central-lines}.
 Out of these, only 226 are always fixed affine combinations of $X_2$ and $X_3$.
 For $k<1000$, these amount to $X_k,k=${ 2, 3, 4, 5, 20, 140, 376, 381, 382, 546, 547, 548, 549, 550, 631, 632}. \end{observation}

-Consider the affine image of 3-periodics in a generic pair of ellipses such that the external ellipse is sent to the unit circle, \cref{fig:affine}.
+Consider the affine image of Poncelet triangles in a generic pair of ellipses such that the external ellipse is sent to the unit circle, \cref{fig:affine}.
 Let $f,g$ be the foci of the caustic thus obtained.

 Let $p=(a+b)/2$ and $q=(a-b)/2$.
 If, as in \cref{thm:ellipse-locus}, $\X\ab=\alpha X_2+\beta X_3$ for some fixed $\alpha,\beta\in\mathbb{C}$, then the latter can be parametrized as $ \X\ab= u \l+v\frac{1}{\l}+w$ where \cite[Eqn.
 3]{helman2021-power-loci}: